Joker (2019 film): Post-production

 Phillips confirmed he was in the process of editing Joker in March 2019.
 At CinemaCon the following month, he stated the film was "still taking shape" and was difficult to discuss, as he hoped to maintain secrecy.
-Phillips also denied most reports surrounding the film, which he felt was because it is "an origin story about a character that doesn't have a definitive origin."
+Phillips also denied most reports surrounding the film, which he felt was because it is "an origin story about a character that doesn't have a definitive origin".
 Brian Tyree Henry was also confirmed to have a role in the film.
 The visual effects were provided by Scanline VFX and Shade VFX and supervised by Matthew Giampa and Bryan Godwin, with Erwin Rivera serving as the overall supervisor.
-Joker used less VFX work than other comics films, except few scenes including that Arthur smeared smile by his blood in crowd.

 One scene that was cut from the film depicted Sophie watching Arthur's appearance on Franklin's show.
 The scene was intended to show the audience that she is still alive (as the film otherwise implies that Arthur kills her), but Phillips decided it would disrupt the narrative, which is portrayed from Arthur's point of view.
 In another deleted scene, Arthur reveals his crimes to a co-worker; the scene was ultimately removed because it provided "too much information" in the form of exposition.
+According to one source, the film's original script ended with Arthur carving himself a Glasgow smile in front of his crowd of supporters, but the idea got shot down by then-Warner Bros. executive Christopher Nolan, who mandated that only Heath Ledger's version of the Joker from his film The Dark Knight (2008) should have a Glasgow smile.